-ERE’S JUST ONE EXAMPLE A woman in southwestern Pennsylvania who had never heard of Lyme disease saw five of her friends contract the illness in recent years because of warmer weather that led to a longer season for blacklegged (deer) ticks.
+ere is just one example: A woman in southwestern Pennsylvania who had never heard of Lyme disease saw five of her friends contract the illness in recent years.
+Warmer weather led to a longer season for blacklegged (deer) ticks which resulted in a higher incident rate for the disease.
 She has since had her dog vaccinated against the disease and checks her children for ticks on a regular basis.

 It’s not just people in blacklegged tick country who are at risk for negative health impacts related to climate change and its causes.
 Low-income communities and communities of color are particularly vulnerable to the effects of climate change and fossil fuel pollution.
 Communities of color are exposed to nearly 40 percent more pollution than predominantly white communities, and 68 percent of all African Americans live within 30 miles of a coal-fired power plant.
 Additionally, low-income communities are financially disadvantaged when it comes to relocating or rebuilding when faced with extreme weather, rising sea levels, or thawing permafrost caused by climate change.
 Even more than 10 years after the catastrophic events of Hurricane Katrina, parts of New Orleans are still struggling with high unemployment rates and damaged buildings.